-Resolution For Against No. 1 Approval of Directors' fees No. 2 Re-election of Encik Norazmi Bin Mohamed Nurdin as Director No. 3 Re-appointment of Messrs Afrizan Tarmili Khairul Azhar as Auditors No. 4 Re-appointment of Tan Sri Datuk Adzmi Bin Abdul Wahab as Director No. 5 Re-appointment of Dato' Nik Ismail Bin Dato' Nik Yusoff as Director No. 6 Continuing in office as Independent Non-Executive Director - Dato' Nik Ismail Bin Dato' Nik Yusoff No. 7 Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature
+Resolution For Against No. 1 Approval of Directors' fees No. 2 Re-election of Dato' Noor Azman @ Noor Hizam Bin Mohd Nurdin as Director No. 3 Re-appointment of Messrs Afrizan Tarmili Khairul Azhar as Auditors No. 4 Continuing in office as Independent Non-Executive Director - Dato' Nik Ismail Bin Dato' Nik Yusoff No. 5 Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature

-As witness my/our hand this \\\\\ day of \\\\\ 2016
+As witness my/our hand this day of 2017